-There are some great shows, including a new bird show featuring characters from the movie “Up.”
+There are some great shows, including a new bird show featuring “Up” Characters.
 Other than in the Pandora area, this is a chill, relaxed day and there’s lots to see when you are going from ride to ride!

 Have a magical day!